Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target: Feasibility demonstration at the CRYRING@ESR

 Direct measurements of the $^7$Be($n,p$)$^7$Li \cite{Damone18} and $^7$Be($n,\alpha$)$^4$He reactions were recently performed at CERN n\_TOF, from thermal neutron energies up to 325 keV and 25 keV, respectively \cite{Barbagallo16}.
 The main limitation of these (and previous) measurements was the large $^7$Be sample activity ($t_{1/2}$= 53.1\,d) of up to 36\,GBq, which hindered the measurement in the full energy range of astrophysical relevance.

 In this respect, future experiments at storage rings could help to fully cover the energy window relevant for BBN and circumvent any issues with the sample radioactivity, thus extending previous measurements even up to the few MeV range.
 Such studies could be best tackled at ISOLDE, where the yield for $^7$Be is $2.8\times10^{10}$\,pps (for comparison, the highest ISAC yield is ``only" $4.4\times10^{9}$\,pps).
-The expected half-life of $^7$Be$^{3+}$ (with only one electron left) is about 100\,d, which measurement by itself is interesting for the solar neutrino flux estimation\,\cite{Langanke, Grieser12}.
+The expected half-life of the electron-capture of $^7$Be$^{3+}$ (with only one electron left) is about 100\,d -- this measurement alone is interesting for the solar neutrino flux estimation\,\cite{Langanke, Grieser12}.

 Only a few $10^6$ -- $10^7$ stored $^7$Be$^{3+}$ ions in a low-energy storage ring are required for an experiment in inverse kinematics with the proposed neutron target.
-Taking into account the transmission efficiency, space charge limitations of REXTRAP, the estimated intensity at the entrance of the storage ring is about $10^8 - 10^9$ of $^7$Be$^{3+}$ ions per second.
-This beam intensity is so high that the accumulation scheme may not be required.
-In combination with the areal neutron density of 10$^9$ n/cm$^2$ and a revolution frequency of 140\,kHz at 300\,keV/u, where the cross section is $\sim$4~mb \cite{Damone18}, this delivers a luminosity of 10$^{22}$ -10$^{23}$ or, equivalently, about 200-to-2000 counts/h.
-Such a detection rate is sufficient to scan the full energy range up to several MeV in 100\,keV steps within just a few days of experiment.
+Taking into account the transmission efficiency and space charge limitations of REXTRAP, the estimated intensity at the entrance of the storage ring is about $10^8 - 10^9$ $^7$Be$^{3+}$ ions per second.
+This beam intensity is so high that an accumulation scheme may not be required.

+In combination with our expected areal neutron density of 10$^9$ n/cm$^2$ and a revolution frequency of 140\,kHz at 300\,keV/u, where the cross section is $\sim$4~mb \cite{Damone18}, this gives a luminosity of 10$^{22}$--10$^{23}$ cm$^{-2}$s$^{-1}$ or, equivalently, about 200--2000 counts/h.
+Such a detection rate would be sufficient to scan the full energy range up to several MeV in 100\,keV steps within just a few days of experiment.